Code Issue Manager: document & fix issues in your codebase

 See our full information security guide for more info.

-Adding Stepsize as a recommended extension
+Add Stepsize as a recommended extension

-We recommend you add Stepsize as a recommended extension to help your team discover it and easily add it to their workflow.
+Add Stepsize as a recommended extension to help your team discover it and add it to their workflow.

-Add this snippet to your project's
+Drop this snippet to your repository's

 Get in touch & give us your feedback